pcraavi/PostgreSQL-Audit/README.md

 1. Acknowledge the alert in the incident platform
 2. Open CloudWatch → Log Insights → select the cluster log group
-3. Run the user DML filter query for a ±15 minute window around the alert timestamp
+3. Run the query from `cloudwatch/log-insights-query.txt` for a ±15 minute window around the alert timestamp
-4. Parse the audit record format:
+4. Parse the audit record to identify user, operation, and object:
    ```
    AUDIT: SESSION,<session_id>,<statement_id>,<class>,<command>,<object_type>,<object_name>,<statement>
    ```
-5. Determine if the activity was expected (scheduled job, deployment, authorized access)
+5. Determine if the activity was expected (scheduled job, deployment, authorised access)
-6. If unexpected: escalate to application team and security team; examine correlated events in the same window
+6. If unexpected: escalate to the application team and security team; check for correlated events in the same window
 7. Document the finding and close or escalate the incident ticket

-> Full runbook: see `docs/alert-runbook.md`

 ---